-33. This action arises under the patent laws of the United States, Title 35 of the United States Code.
-Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a).

-34. Upon information and belief, this Court has personal jurisdiction over Target in this action because Target has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Target would not offend traditional notions of fair play and substantial justice.
-Defendant Target, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
-Moreover, Target is registered to do business in the State of Texas, has offices and facilities in the State of Texas, and actively directs its activities to customers located in the State of Texas.
+- 33. This action arises under the patent laws of the United States, Title 35 of the United States Code.
+Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a). - 34.
+Upon information and belief, this Court has personal jurisdiction over Kohl's in this action because Kohl's has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Kohl's would not offend traditional notions of fair play and substantial justice.
+Defendant Kohl's, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
+Moreover, Defendants are registered to do business in the State of Texas, have offices and facilities in the State of Texas, and actively direct activities to customers located in the State of Texas. - 35.
+Venue is proper in this district under 28 U.S.C. §§ 1391(b)-(d) and 1400(b).
+Defendants are registered to do business in the State of Texas, have offices in the State of Texas, and upon information and belief, have transacted business in the Eastern District of Texas and have committed acts of direct and indirect infringement in the Eastern District of Texas.